News_

 Titus Grenyer seated at the University of Sydney organ.
 He is positioned as though ready to play but is looking back at the camera and smiling.

 Titus’ role is to ensure that the University of Sydney War Memorial Carillon and the Von Beckerath Organ are used to their maximum potential to the benefit of the University and community.
-As he commences he settles into his new position, we asked him five quick questions about his role, his background and his experience studying at the University of Sydney.
+As he settles into his new position, we asked him five quick questions about his role, his background and his experience studying at the University of Sydney.

 What is your musical background?